 The issue is that some of these spontaneous techniques can cause pain or minor injury to her.
 I like to talk about these behaviors in class so partners know that if someone in labor is doing this, it’s because it’s helpful to her.
-But the partner may need to help her figure out how to do it in a way that provides the pain relief but doesn’t cause harm on its own.
+We shouldn’t stop them form using a coping technique.
+But the partner may need to help her figure out how to adapt it in a way that provides the pain relief but doesn’t cause harm on its own.

 Sometimes it’s a simple in-the-moment fix – for the mom who’s hitting her thigh we might place a pillow there to cushion the blow.
 For the mom digging her fingernails into her palm, we might be able to give her a washcloth to grip tightly, or better yet, a comb or brush to squeeze.

 Birth combs – How to Use Them and Why They Help

 In some traditional cultures around the world, laboring women hold onto wooden combs.
 When a contraction comes on, the mom squeezes the comb so it presses into her palm – she squeezes as long and as hard as she finds helpful.
 Then she relaxes her grip between contractions, but usually chooses to continue holding the combs.

 What to use: I use reflexology combs from Mildred Carter’s Reflexology – shown in the photo at the top.
 Sadly, they’re no longer available… But here are some alternatives I’ve found that I believe would work well:

 - Hand Massage Ball and Foot Massage Ball

 - Or really, any hairbrush or plastic combs from the drugstore as long as it has thick tines with blunt tips.